-In considering what minimum terms and conditions should be introduced, we believe that the Labour Court should take account of the following considerations:
+In considering what minimum terms and conditions should be introduced, we believe that the Labour Court should take account of the following considerations.
+These considerations are designed to be broad considerations framing a broad set of minimum terms and conditions for pension, death and sick pay benefits in the sector, which can potentially be met by a number of different pension schemes.